 - Heat: it's key to cook the yolks and milk over low heat until they thicken.
 Watch it closely, stirring frequently, and don't let it boil.

-- Storing: it lasts in the refrigerator for several days, a week many times.
-You can freeze it though it will never have the same consistency once you defrost it, but depending on how you plan to serve it, you might not care.
+- Storing: It lasts in the refrigerator for several days, a week, and many times.
+You can freeze it, though it will never have the same consistency once you defrost it.
+However, depending on how you plan to serve it, you might not care.

 How to use a vanilla bean